Please use another Browser

-Siemens is the only provider to offer an automated orbital welding process that produces completely gas-tight welded seams.
-In addition, every seam is individually tested using an ultrasound process.
-The lines welded in this way stand out on account of their particular mechanical stability and are also suitable for routing with a bending radius of up to 400 meters.
+Siemens is the only provider to offer a fully automated orbital welding process that produces completely gastight welded seams.
+In addition, every seam is individually tested using an ultrasonic process.
+The welded lines are characterized by a strong mechanical stability and are also suitable for routing with a bending radius of up to 400 meters.
 The short installation times that this connection technology involves also ensure that systems for large-scale projects can be fitted at a reasonable cost.

-Due to their unique properties GIL systems have become well established in all parts of the world, to solve high-power transmission tasks in complex routings.
-GIL installations have been realized in every conceivable layout, with shafts mastering straight vertical distances of more than 200 m, overcoming steeply inclined slopes, passing around buildings both above and below ground, and smoothly following serpentine routings with no need for angle units.
+Due to their unique properties, GIL systems have become well established in all parts of the world to solve high-power transmission tasks in complex routings.
+GIL installations have been realized in every conceivable layout, with shafts mastering straight vertical distances of more than 200 meters, overcoming steeply inclined slopes, passing around buildings both above and below ground, and smoothly following serpentine routings with no need for angle units.

 Gas-insulated transmission lines have proven their worth in the transmission of three-phase power for a number of decades now.
 Siemens installed a GIL in a tunnel in the Wehr pumped-storage power station in the Black Forest as long ago as 1975.
 An inspection after 30 years showed that all components were still in top condition, even after such a lengthy period.

-The extensive transfer capacities, low space requirements and minimal electromagnetic radiation associated with gas-insulated transmission lines mean they can be used in many different ways.
+The high-power transmission capacity, low space requirements and minimal electromagnetic impact associated with gas-insulated transmission lines result in various application fields for GIL.

 Laying methods at a glance

-This is where you can find our brochures, contact details for individual consulting interviews and further information.
+Please find here our brochures, contact details for individual consulting interviews, and further information.

-Gas-insulated transmission lines (GIL) are an ideal alternative to overhead lines and traditional underground cables.
+Gas-insulated transmission lines (GIL) are an ideal alternative to overhead lines and high-voltage cables.
 Siemens offers a complete portfolio for efficient, future-proof routing of GIL systems, and has a long history of successfully implemented projects.

 Environmentally friendly solution

 Gas-insulated transmission lines (GIL) are the right choice in cases where overhead lines or underground cables are not sufficient to meet your requirements.
-Siemens helps you plan and implement your projects with a complete portfolio and decades of experience in the areas of product design, engineering and project management.
+Siemens supports you in planning and implementing your projects with a complete portfolio and decades of experience in the areas of product design, engineering, and project management.